 Brynn is interested in the risk and resilience factors of mental health outcomes during periods of stress, namely the transition into emerging adulthood and college.
 Additionally, she is interested in the implementation and evaluation of preventative and intervention programs, including mindfulness and technology-based approaches.
-In the IMPACT lab, she completed a Master’s thesis examining the interrelationships between social media use and negative mental health outcomes of college students.
+Clinically, she is interested in working with adults experiencing anxiety as well as OCD and related disorders from a CBT approach.

 Masters Thesis Title

 Fear of missing out: A moderated mediation approach to social media use